Last updated on November 25th, 2022

 You’ll make it to the rim just in time for a spectacular sunset.
 It’ll be the last time you look out in that direction for the rest of the evening.

-Another morning of taking it easy, pop into Lenakel to check out its small but cool outdoor market or join a morning tour to the blue cave, ‘wilderness waterfall’, or just snorkel in the blue hole again.
+Another morning of taking it easy, pop into Lenakel to check out its small but excellent outdoor market, join a morning tour to the blue cave, ‘wilderness waterfall’, or just snorkel in the blue hole again.

 At 1 pm, depart to the middle of nowhere for the start of what’s known as ‘the black magic tour’ – a reconstructed custom village where surprises lurk out of every corner – warning: spoilers coming up!
 You’ll be greeted by a local tribe member who welcomes you to the village tour with the famous (true) story of a missionary that landed on the shores of Tanna only to be eaten by cannibals.